ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 on the `content/create` and `content/publish` Policies.

 A Location Limitation limits the uploading to a specific Location in the tree.
-A Content Type Limitation controls the Content Types that are allowed.
+A content type Limitation controls the content types that are allowed.
-For example, you can set the Location Limitation on a **Pictures** Folder, and add a Content Type Limitation that only allows Content items of type **Image**.
+For example, you can set the Location Limitation on a **Pictures** Folder, and add a content type Limitation that only allows Content items of type **Image**.
 This ensures that only files of type `image` can be uploaded, and only to the **Pictures** Folder.